aZh2511/questionnaire_bot/README.md

 ### Admin panel:
 * View users.
-* Manage questions, options and there order.
+* Manage questions, options and their order.